MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/using-configuration-history-with-iis-7-and-iis-8.md

 ### Summary

 In this task, we took a few steps toward understanding how the IIS configuration history feature works.
 First, we made changes to ApplicationHost.config, triggering the Application Host Helper Service to create a copy at the next scheduled period.
-Further, we located the copy and validated that we successfully created the copy in %systemdrive%\inetpub\history.
+Further, we located the copy and validated that we successfully created the copy in `%systemdrive%\inetpub\history`.

 <a id="Modifying"></a>